-This cost includes those dinners plus many take-out snacks, including ice creams, pastries and general rewards (bribes) for hiking with the kids.
+This category includes those dinners plus many take-out snacks, including ice creams, pastries and general rewards (bribes) for hiking with the kids.

-This total spend includes the activities we splurged on during our road trip.
-I have itemised them below as activities are a highly personal decision so I wanted you to be able to easily remove it from the total cost.
+I have itemized them below as activities are a highly personal decision so I wanted you to be able to easily remove it from the total cost.